-Los Angeles Lakers Mourn Kobe Bryant's Death
+Los Angeles Lakers Fans Gather Outside Staples Center to Mourn Kobe Bryant's Death

 On Sunday, Jan.
 26 Kobe Bryantdied in a helicopter accident at the age of 41.
 According to multiple reports, he was just one of five people who were riding in the helicopter when it crashed in the city of Calabasas, Calif.
 It is believed there are no other survivors.
 The crash is currently under investigation.

 It's been mere hours since the accident occurred, but friends, family and fans are already mourning the death of the basketball star.
-In a statement released Sunday afternoon, the Lakers shared, "
+In photos taken this afternoon, a crowd has already gathered outside the Staples Center in downtown Los Angeles.
+A makeshift altar has been set up and has flowers, candles and Lakers memorabilia surrounding it.

+Many of the individuals who are gathered at the stadium are wearing their Lakers jerseys.

+Unfortunately, Kobe's death coincides with the Grammy Awards, which is taking place at the Staples Center.
+Thus, authorities are warning people there will be no access available to the center.
+"As a reminder, the area around the Staples Center is closed due to the Grammys & fans will not be able to access the arena," the official Twitter for the LAPD shared.

 Many stars from the NBA have taken to social media to share their condolences with Kobe's family during this difficult time.
 Dwyane Wadesimply said on Twitter, "Noooo God please No!"